sectioncritical/bmsnode_firmware/doc/design.md

 * GPIO

 The firmware makes use of a boot loader to allow field updates of the application.
-The boot loader is a variant of optiboot.
-See the subdirectory `./build/optiboot` for details.
-The optiboot boot loader used about 640 bytes at this time.
-To allow some margin for possible feature expansion, 1k is reserved for the boot loader leaving 7k for the application.
+The boot loader is a variant of optiboot_x.
+See the subdirectory `./build/bootloader/optiboot_x` for details.
+The optiboot_x boot loader uses a little less than 512 bytes at this time and occupies the two lowest pages in flash, in the "boot" section.

 Design Overview
 ---------------

-The firmware follow the typical embedded application pattern of using a main loop to run the various processes.
+The firmware follow the typical embedded application pattern of using a main loop to run the various processes and a simple state machine to track the device functional states.

 When the program starts it initializes the hardware execution environment (hardware peripheral registers) and various module components (software init).